Math 586 Spring 2008 - Quantitative Finance References

 This text was used by Tier for Math 586 Fall 2007 and has extensive financial analytical and computational material.
 (Publisher Description: Written by leading academics and practitioners in the field of financial mathematics, the purpose of this book is to provide a unique combination of some of the most important and relevant theoretical and practical tools from which any advanced undergraduate and graduate student, professional quant and researcher will benefit.
 This book stands out from all other existing books in quantitative finance from the sheer impressive range of ready-to-use software and accessible theoretical tools that are provided as a complete package.
 By proceeding from simple to complex, the authors cover core topics in derivative pricing and risk management in a style that is engaging, accessible and self-instructional.
 The book contains a wide spectrum of problems, worked-out solutions, detailed methodologies and applied mathematical techniques for which anyone planning to make a serious career in quantitative finance must master.
 In fact, core portions of the books material originated and evolved after years of classroom lectures and computer laboratory courses taught in a world-renowned professional Masters program in mathematical finance.
 As a bonus to the reader, the book also gives a detailed exposition on new cutting-edge theoretical techniques with many results in pricing theory that are published here for the first time.

-5. Ludwig Arnold, Stochastic Equations: Theory and Applications, John Wiley, New York, NY, 1974.
-(Classic SDE text.)
+6. Ludwig Arnold, Stochastic Equations: Theory and Applications, John Wiley, New York, NY, 1974.

-(Bachelier use additive Brownian motion to model option transactions of his day and was a student of Poincaré, but he work was lost in part until financial research started looking at the prior work that eventually led to the Black-Scholes model.).
+(Comment: Bachelier use additive Brownian motion to model option transactions of his day and was a student of Poincaré, but he work was lost in part until financial research started looking at the prior work that eventually led to the Black-Scholes model.)

 (Publisher Description: This book aims at a middle ground between the introductory books on derivative securities and those that provide advanced mathematical treatments.
 It is written for mathematically capable students who have not necessarily had prior exposure to probability theory, stochastic calculus, or computer programming.
-It provides derivations of pricing and hedging formulas (using the probabilistic change of numeraire technique) for standard options, exchange options, options on forwards and futures, quanto options, exotic options, caps, floors and swaptions, as well as VBA code implementing the formulas.
+It provides derivations of pricing and hedging formulas (using the probabilistic change of numeraire technique) for standard options, exchange options, options on forwards and futures, quanto options, exotic options, caps, floors and swaptions, as well as Visual Basic for Applications (VBA) codes implementing the formulas.
 It also contains an introduction to Monte Carlo, binomial models, and finite-difference methods. )

-(This paper give empirical evidence for jump effecting call option prices.)
+(Comment: This paper gives empirical evidence for jump effecting call option prices.)

 (Publisher Description: Here is the first rigorous and accessible account of the mathematics behind the pricing, construction, and hedging of derivative securities.
 With mathematical precision and in a style tailored for market practioners, the authors describe key concepts such as martingales, change of measure, and the Heath-Jarrow-Morton model.
 Starting from discrete-time hedging on binary trees, the authors develop continuous-time stock models (including the Black-Scholes method).
 They stress practicalities including examples from stock, currency and interest rate markets, all accompanied by graphical illustrations with realistic data.
 The authors provide a full glossary of probabilistic and financial terms. )